zio/zio-http/docs/dsl/handler_aspect.md

 ## Redirect Handler Aspect

+There is another handler aspect called `HandlerAspect.redirect` which takes a `URL` and redirects requests to that URL.

+## Trailing Slash Handler Aspect

 A trailing slash is the last forward-slash character at the end of some URLs.
+ZIO HTTP have two built-in middlewares to handle trailing slashes:

-The `redirectTrailingSlash` middleware is useful for redirecting requests with trailing slashes to the same URL without a trailing slash.
+- The `HandlerAspect.redirectTrailingSlash` middleware is useful for redirecting requests with trailing slashes to the same URL without a trailing slash.
 This middleware is useful for SEO purposes and to avoid duplicate content issues.

-There is another handler aspect called `redirect` which takes a `URL` and redirects requests to that URL.
+- The `HandlerAspect.dropTrailingSlash` middleware just drops the trailing slash from the request URL.

 ## Other Built-in HandlerAspects